NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cross the Threshold.md

 **Prerequisites** Ghost Eater Dedication
 * * *
-You can cast [[Spells/Ethereal Jaunt|Ethereal Jaunt]] as an occult innate spell once per day.
+You can cast [[Ethereal Jaunt|Ethereal Jaunt]] as an occult innate spell once per day.
 You don't need to Sustain the Spell; instead, it lasts for 10 minutes or until you choose to return to your material form as a free action.

 *Source: Pathfinder #166: Despair on Danger Island* *OGL*